KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 ## The Competition (Not Who You Might Expect)

-Even as search interest in the United Methodist Church declined, in a short period of time during the past few years, a website with something of a mission for social justice called [Upworthy](http://www.upworthy.com) became "[the fastest-growing media site in history](http://www.fastcompany.com/3012649/how-upworthy-used-emotional-data-to-become-the-fastest-growing-media-site-of-all-time)," achieving growth that far surpassed that of its closest viral competitors: [Buzzfeed](http://www.buzzfeed.com), [Huffington Post](http://www.huffingtonpost.com), and [Business Insider](http://www.businessinsider.com).
+Even as search interest in the United Methodist Church declined (see [Google Trends](google_trends.md)), in a short period of time during the past few years, a website with something of a mission for social justice called [Upworthy](http://www.upworthy.com) became "[the fastest-growing media site in history](http://www.fastcompany.com/3012649/how-upworthy-used-emotional-data-to-become-the-fastest-growing-media-site-of-all-time)," achieving growth that far surpassed that of its closest viral competitors: [Buzzfeed](http://www.buzzfeed.com), [Huffington Post](http://www.huffingtonpost.com), and [Business Insider](http://www.businessinsider.com).

 <center>
 ![](upworthy/upworthy-quantcast.png)